HuuThangTran/ReactPractice/README.md

   - `StrictMode` is a built-in component in React that helps identify potential problems in your application during development.
 It doesn’t have any visual representation in the UI but provides warnings in the development environment to help improve the code's quality and performance.

 - React is commonly used to build cross-platform applications that work across different operating systems, device types, and web browsers.
 For mobile development, React Native is used to build native apps for iOS and Android using the same component-based architecture and principles as React.

+### React Ecosystem

+- **React** is a JavaScript library for building user interfaces, primarily for single-page applications (SPAs).
+React focuses on the view layer of the application, allowing developers to create dynamic and interactive UIs using components.

+- React vs. Frameworks:

+  - In contrast to React, there are full-fledged **frameworks** like **Angular** and **Vue**.
+  - **Library**: A tool that provides specific functionality to solve a particular problem.
+You call the library when you need it.
+  - **Framework**: A set of tools, libraries, and guidelines for building applications.
+It provides a structure and dictates how the application is built.

+- React is considered a **library** because it primarily handles the UI rendering aspect.
+It doesn't enforce a specific structure for your app or dictate how to organize it, unlike a framework.
+- React itself is used to create **dynamic** and **interactive** user interfaces, but it doesn't cover everything needed for a complete application.
+- While React is a powerful tool for building user interfaces, it does not provide everything you need for a full-fledged application.
+For that, we need additional tools and libraries to handle other concerns.

+  - **Routing**: To manage navigation between different views or pages in your app (e.g., `React Router`).
+  - **HTTP Requests**: For interacting with backend APIs (e.g., `Axios`, `Fetch`).
+  - **App State Management**: To handle and manage the application's state across components (e.g., `Redux`, `Context API`).
+  - **Internationalization (i18n)**: To support multiple languages and regions in your app (e.g., `react-i18next`).
+  - **Form Validation**: For handling form input and validation logic (e.g., `Formik`, `React Hook Form`).
+  - **Animations**: For adding animations and transitions to your app (e.g., `Framer Motion`, `React Spring`).

+- React provides the foundation for building the UI, but these additional tools and libraries make it easier to handle the other essential aspects of application development.